rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 WHERE type = 'TV Show'
   AND SPLIT_PART(duration, ' ', 1)::INT > 5;
 ```
-Objective: Identify TV shows with more than 5 seasons.

-15. Count the Number of Content Items in Each Genre
+9. Count the Number of Content Items in Each Genre

 ```sql
 SELECT